 As we talked this week, there was lots of laughter as well as serious moments where he shared his concerns, especially about songbirds: his specialty and also the animals that have his heart.

-You can hear Ron relate more of his life and spellbinding stories in this Maine Historical Society interview.
+You can hear Ron relate more of his life and spellbinding stories in this recent Maine Calling interview.
 It’s great!
-He’s great!